triton-inference-server/hugectr_backend/README.md

 git https://github.com/triton-inference-server/hugectr_backend.git
 cd hugectr_backend
 ```
 Use cmake to build and install in a specified folder.
+Please remember to specify the absolute path of the local directory that installs the HugeCTR backend for “--backend-directory” argument when launching the Triton Server.

 ```
 $ mkdir build
 $ cd build
-$ cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr/local/hugectr/ ..
+$ cmake -DCMAKE_INSTALL_PREFIX:PATH=`pwd`/install ..
 $ make install
 ```